GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - Stop, Terminate, Reboot, or Recover an EC2 Instance
 - Trigger Auto Scaling Action
 - Send notification to SNS (from which you can do pretty much anything)

+## CloudWatch Logs agents

+can be installed on an EC2 instance

+NOTE: Replaced by CloudWatch agent

+# Quicksight

+for the visual representation of data through Dashboards, graphs and various other modes.
+It has a rich feature set that helps analyze data and the complex relationships that exist between different data features

+Non SQL query based analysis

+# Security Hub

+provides you with a comprehensive view of your security state in AWS and helps you assess your AWS environment against security industry standards and best practices.

+# AWS Firewall Manager

+security management service that allows you to centrally configure and manage firewall rules across your accounts and applications in AWS Organization